29 Comments

 David Gardiner's avatar

 Protestors are already legally restrained from assaulting government agents.
-Judge Menendez is reminding the terrorist goon squads hired by the administration that they cannot harass law aiding citizens without cause.
+Judge Menendez is reminding the terrorist goon squads hired by the administration that they cannot harass law abiding citizens without cause.

 AMCottingham's avatar